francograaff/emerging-artists/Dev-Plan.md

 Using the MoSCoW method (Must have, Should have, Could have, Won't have):

 #### Must Have (MVP)
-- User authentication and basic profiles
+- User authentication and basic profiles for artists
-- Artwork listing creation and display
+- Artwork listing creation and display (works / artists)
 - Simple search and filtering
-- Secure payment processing
+- Secure payment processing (stripe)
-- Basic messaging between users
+- Basic messaging between users ( collector - user only after purchase)

+### Artist Page
+- list by alphabet, 3 per row
+- filtering options:
+   - University
+   - MFA/BFA

 #### Should Have (Version 1.0)
 - Enhanced artist profiles with portfolio features